-This course introduces students to the use of the computer as an imagemaking tool used across all art/design disciplines.
-Students are introduced to Photoshop and Illustrator techniques, as well to printing and type management.
-At the conclusion of this course students will demonstrate their ability to solve visual, compositional, and technical problems on Mac/PC platforms.
+The Digital Image Making course introduces students to the use of the computer as an image-making tool used across all art and design disciplines.
+Students are introduced to Photoshop and Illustrator tools and techniques, basic typography, and graphic design.
+At the conclusion of this course, students demonstrate their ability to solve visual, compositional and technical problems for print, web and motion media applications.
 (3 credits)